IDMNYU/audiolab/docs/synths.md

 ### Power

-The power for *nearly everything* in the analog studio is controlled by three switches; two found on the Furman power conditioners on the black racks to the right of the main Serge system, and a third switch on the main power strip on the center table:
+The power for *nearly everything* related to the synthesizers in the Audio Lab is controlled by three switches; two found on the Furman power conditioners on the black racks to the right of the main Serge system, and a third switch on the main power strip on the center table:
 ![Furman Power Conditioner](./img/analogpower.jpg "Furman Power Conditioner") Green lights on the conditioners and power strip will confirm that you've got power.
-**Please use these power switches (and nothing else) to turn on and off the synthesizers in the analog studio.**
+**Please use these power switches (and nothing else) to turn on and off the synthesizer equipment in the Audio Lab.**

 ### Mixer

-There are two mixers for the analog studio; one along the wall for the modular synthesizers, and another on the center table.
+There are two mixers for the analog equipment; one along the wall for the modular synthesizers, and another on the center table.

 #### Modular Synth Mixer